FrankM1/docs/content/concepts/config.md

 ## Overview

-When you install Qazana using the supported and recommended method using `ghost-cli`, a custom configuration file is created for you by default.
+When you install Qazana using the supported and recommended method using `qazana-cli`, a custom configuration file is created for you by default.
 There are some configuration options which are required by default, and many optional configurations.

 The three required options are `url` and `database` which are configured during setup, and `mail` which needs to be configured once you've installed Qazana.